Why an Industrial Decision OS

 1

-The industry needed proof that "tool-first" doesn't work.
+The industry needed proof that "tool-first" thinking doesn't protect decision-makers.

 2

-Real insights had to come from the shop floor — not just boardrooms.
+Real insight had to emerge from operators who lived with the consequences — not just slide decks.

 3

-Someone had to see problems repeat across factories, industries, and use cases.
+Someone had to see the same decision failures repeating across plants, industries, and technologies.

 Only now do these conditions exist.